Skip to main content

 Technical Analysis

-CVE-2025-4598 is a medium-severity vulnerability affecting systemd-coredump on Red Hat Enterprise Linux 10.
+CVE-2025-4598 is a medium-severity vulnerability affecting systemd-coredump in Red Hat Enterprise Linux 10.
 The flaw arises from a race condition in the handling of SUID (Set User ID) processes' core dumps.
-SUID binaries run with elevated privileges, typically those of the file owner, allowing them to access restricted system resources.
-The vulnerability allows an attacker with limited privileges (low privilege) to force a SUID process to crash and exploit a timing window before systemd-coredump analyzes the /proc/pid/auxv file associated with the crashed process.
+SUID binaries run with elevated privileges, typically those of the file owner (often root), regardless of the invoking user's permissions.
+This vulnerability allows an attacker with limited privileges to force a SUID process to crash and exploit a timing window before systemd-coredump analyzes the /proc/pid/auxv file associated with the crashed process.
 By winning this race condition, the attacker can cause the Linux kernel to recycle the process ID (PID) and replace the original SUID process's core dump with a non-SUID binary's core dump.
-This manipulation enables the attacker to access the privileged core dump of the original SUID process, which may contain sensitive information loaded into memory, such as the contents of /etc/shadow.
-The vulnerability impacts confidentiality but does not affect integrity or availability.
-Exploitation requires local access with low privileges and a high level of attack complexity due to the race condition nature.
-No user interaction is required.
-There are no known exploits in the wild at the time of publication, and no patches or mitigations are explicitly linked in the provided data.
-The CVSS v3.1 base score is 4.7, reflecting medium severity, with attack vector local, attack complexity high, privileges required low, no user interaction, unchanged scope, and high confidentiality impact.
+Consequently, the attacker gains unauthorized access to the privileged core dump of the original process, which may contain sensitive data loaded into memory, such as the contents of /etc/shadow.
+This compromises data confidentiality without requiring user interaction but does require local access and low privileges.
+The vulnerability does not impact integrity or availability directly but poses a significant confidentiality risk due to exposure of sensitive memory contents.
+The CVSS 3.1 score is 4.7 (medium), reflecting the local attack vector, high attack complexity, low privileges required, no user interaction, unchanged scope, and high confidentiality impact.
+No known exploits are reported in the wild as of the publication date.
+No patches or mitigations are listed in the provided data, indicating the need for prompt vendor updates or workarounds once available.

 Potential Impact